mixmesh/mixmesh/INSTALL.md

 Now dd the image onto the inserted SD card following this guide

 	https://www.raspberrypi.org/documentation/installation/installing-images/linux.md

-Or (linux) locate the the device /dev/sdX (X is the name it got)
+Or (linux) locate the the device /dev/sdX (X is the name it got) [Joakim: On my Ubuntu 20.04 LTS laptop the device was named /dev/mmcblk0]

 	umount /dev/sdX1
 	dd bs=4M if=2020-08-20-raspios-buster-armhf.img of=/dev/sdX conv=fsync
 	sync

 Remove the card and reinsert it in again.

 ## Prepare the image for start